rakshitsharma3103/NewsMood/README.md

 # Responsive
 It is responsive for all devices whether it is Laptop/PC or mobile phones.

-Api fetch are implemented to fetch different genre news like Science and technology news, Sports News, Education related news, etc.
+Api fetch are implemented to fetch different genre news like Science and technology news, Sports News, Education related news, etc